mina-gaid/stock-forcasting-dashboard/README.md

 # Description

 A simple stock forecasting Web application that uses common statistical forecasting algorithms to predect gains and losses of fortune 500 companies.
-Forcasts are estamtes only, based on histrical data.
+Forecasts are estimates only, based on historical data.

 ---